 This site consists of a loose cluster of pottery and a thin scatter of FCR and other artifacts extending approximately 150 meters along the Tittabawassee River (Appendix B).
-Heavy vegetation covered the riverbank and no artifacts were observed or collected from this site during a single visit in 2007.
-Due in large part to the heavy vegetation, only minimal erosion of the riverbank was observed in the vicinity of the site.
+Heavy vegetation covers much of the riverbank and no artifacts were observed or collected from this site during a visit in April 2009.
+Despite the heavy vegetation, moderate erosion of the riverbank was observed in the vicinity of the site.
 Based on artifacts recovered in 2002 and 2000, this site appears to represent one or more Late Woodland components.
 This assessment is based on the presence of multiple Late Woodland ceramic vessels and a triangular projectile point.
 The artifact assemblage suggests a variety of activities, including food processing or storage, flaked stone tool use and production, and using fire for heat and/or food preparation.